Gilbert Garcera: Bishop of Daet

-On April 4, 2007, he was appointed third Bishop of Daet by Pope Benedict XVI after the resignation of his predecessor, Benjamin J. Almoneda, D.D. was approved.
-He was ordained Bishop on June 29, 2007, at the Basilica Minore of Our Lady of Peñafrancia, Naga City by Leonardo Z. Legaspi, O.P., D.D., Metropolitan Archbishop of Caceres, together with Benjamin J. Almoneda, D.D., Bishop Emeritus of Daet, and Orlando Quevedo, OMI, D.D., Archbishop of Cotabato.
+On April 4, 2007, he was appointed third Bishop of Daet by Pope Benedict XVI after the resignation of his predecessor, Benjamin J. Almoneda, was approved.
+He was ordained bishop on June 29, 2007, at the Basilica Minore of Our Lady of Peñafrancia, Naga City by Leonardo Z. Legaspi, Metropolitan Archbishop of Caceres, together with Benjamin J. Almoneda, Bishop Emeritus of Daet, and Orlando Quevedo, Archbishop of Cotabato.

-In October 2015, Garcera was among the six Filipinos out of the 270 cardinals and bishops and 18 couples from the world allowed by Pope Francis to attend the historic Synod of Bishops on the Family at the Vatican. he chaired the Episcopal Commission on Family and Life and was a member of the CBCP Permanent Council.
+In October 2015, Garcera was among the six Filipinos out of the 270 cardinals and bishops and 18 couples from the world allowed by Pope Francis to attend the historic Synod of Bishops on the Family at the Vatican.
+He chaired the CBCP Episcopal Commission on Family and Life from 2017 to 2021 and was a member of the CBCP Permanent Council.

 Archbishop of Lipa

-On February 2, 2017, Pope Francis appointed him as Archbishop of Lipa, succeeding Ramon Arguelles, who had led the Archdiocese for 13 years.
-On April 21, 2017, he was installed as the sixth Archbishop of Lipa and on January 17, 2018, the pallium conferred on archbishops who are metropolitans received from Pope Francis during the feast of Sts.
-Peter and Paul at St. Peter's Basilica was bestowed on him through Archbishop Gabriele Giordano Caccia, Papal Nuncio to the Philippines.
-The Metropolitan See of Lipa headed by Garcera comprises the Archdiocese of Lipa and its suffragan dioceses of Lucena, Gumaca, Boac, and the Prelature of Infanta.
+On February 2, 2017, Pope Francis accepted the resignation of Ramon Arguelles, who had led the archdiocese for 13 years, and appointed Garcera as his successor.
+On April 21, he was installed as the archdiocese's sixth archbishop.
+He and fellow archbishop Martin Jumoad of Ozamis received the pallium — the symbol of their authority as metropolitan archbishop — from Pope Francis on June 29, 2017, the Solemnity of Saints Peter and Paul, in Rome.
+In line with Francis' revised policy in 2015 on the investiture of the pallia to take place in a separate ceremony in the archbishops' home dioceses, Archbishop Gabriele Giordano Caccia, the Apostolic Nuncio to the Philippines, invested the pallium on Garcera on January 17, 2018.

+At the 130th plenary assembly of the CBCP in Anda, Bohol, Garcera was elected as president of the Catholic Bishops' Conference of the Philippines on July 5, 2025, succeeding Pablo Virgilio David.
+He is set to assume his position on December 1.
+His election broke tradition of electing the CBCP vice president (Mylo Hubert Vergara at the time) to succeed as president.